Novel: Filling the Cracks—Chapter Two

 “What?”
 Beth asked, startled.

-“Did you start your period?”
+“Have you started your period?”

-“Stop!” she protested.
+“Stop!”
+Beth protested.

 Beth swallowed back a sob.
-“Please.
-Don’t ask me any more questions.”
+“Please, don’t ask me any more questions.”

-“What happened to your head, anyway?”
-Lisa pressed.
-“Talk to me!”
-She took Beth by the hand and led her back to the Jones’s house.
+“What happened to your head, anyway?
+Talk to me!”
+She took Beth by the hand and led her back to the Joneses' house.
 Once there, they slipped past Mrs. Jones in the kitchen and went to Lisa’s bedroom.
-She handed Beth clean panties and a pair of jeans; they wore the same size, more or less.
+She handed Beth clean panties and a pair of jeans; they were the same size.

 “Bethie—”